islet-project/remote-attestation/examples/veraison/README.md

 # FIXME

-THIS FILE NEEDS TO BE ADAPTED TO THE NEW ISLET-RA REPOSITORY.
+THIS FILE NEEDS TO BE VERIFIED.

 # Introduction